-Back in the late middle ages, disparate buildings stood at this edge of the Freyung square; one belonged to Stift Admont (an abbey founded in 1074 and located in the Austrian province of Styria).
+Back in the late middle ages, disparate buildings stood at this edge of the Freyung square; one belonged to Stift Admont (an abbey founded in 1074 and still located in the Austrian province of Styria).

 The prime site might have become a hotel but for the intervention of a Count Hardegg, who bought the plot and had the building we find there today constructed in 1847.

-Architects Johann Romano and August Schwendenwein provided the design for the new palais (Freyung 1), whose location exemplifies the aristocratic associations of the square; previous owners before Count Hardegg included the Kaunitz, Metternich, and Colloredo-Man(n)sfeld families of nobles.
+Architects Johann Romano and August Schwendenwein provided the design for the new palais (at the Freyung 1 address), whose owner continued the aristocratic associations of this part of the square; previous landowners included the Kaunitz, Metternich, and Colloredo-Man(n)sfeld families of nobles.

 Romano’s work for Hardegg even found mention in the announcement of the former’s passing in an April 1882 edition of the Neue Freie Presse paper.

-Your typical count might have used the entire new building for his Vienna residence, but Hardegg seems to have been a little more entrepreneurial and somewhat ahead of his time.
+Your typical count might have used the entire new building for his Vienna residence, but Hardegg seems to have been more entrepreneurial and somewhat ahead of his time.
 Although palais-like in appearance, the intention was always to rent out most of the premises to tenants.